 How Sleep Affects Immunity

-Regulation of Cortisol/Stress: Cortisol levels (stress hormones) are moderated with sleep, and this restriction also aids immune function.
+Regulation of Cortisol/Stress: Cortisol (stress hormone) levels are moderated with sleep, and this restriction also aids immune function.

-Enhanced Response to Vaccinations: A plethora of studies confirm the correlation between rest and responses people give to vaccinations.
-Slept adults demonstrate mounting responses to metabolic boosters, vaccines, which is incredibly crucial for everyone as they age.
+Enhanced Response to Vaccinations: A number of studies point to a strong relationship between rest and the responses individuals have towards getting vaccinated.
+After a good sleep, adults show stronger responses to metabolic boosters, in this case, vaccines, which is very important for the population as they age.

 Stress Management: Protecting Your Immune System

-For those like myself, stress is an inevitable occurrence stemming from work, family, and daily activities.
-However, I have realized that dealing with stress is equally as important as eating well or exercising.
-A few minutes spent on stress relieving practices like mindfulness, meditation, or simply spending time outdoors can enhance one’s stress levels and aid in boosting immunity.
+For people like me, stress is an inescapable part of work, family, and daily life.
+In my case, managing stress is as important as following a healthy diet or exercising.
+A few minutes spent on mindfulness practices, meditation, or even sitting outdoors can improve one’s stress levels and help boost immunity.

 Stress-Reducing Techniques for Aging Adults

-Mindfulness: Mindfulness such as deep breathing techniques or meditation aids in stimulating and modifying the activity of certain hormones in the body that modulate immune function.
+Mindfulness: Mindfulness activities such as deep breathing or meditation can help improve and control the body’s hormonal activity which alters immune function.

-Social Emotions: Emotional nurturing can be provided by spending time with close friends and family relieving them of stress which improves their emotional state and augments their immune system.
+Social Emotions: Emotional nurturing is provided when close friends and family spend time together devoid of stress.
+This makes them happier which strengthens their immune system.

 Hydration: Supporting Immune Health from the Inside

-Being hydrated is important for sustaining our immunity even if it goes unrecognized.
-With advancement in age, the sensation of thirst decreases, which can lead to dehydration.
+Staying hydrated strengthens the immune system even if it goes unnoticed.
+Along with aging, the sensation of thirst diminishes, which may lead to dehydration.

 How Hydration Supports Immunity